The First Steps to Becoming a Second Shooter

 Now, it’s time to get serious.

-If you genuinely want to become a wedding photographer, one of the absolute best ways to "get your reps" is to be a second shooter for an established wedding photographer.
+If you genuinely want to become a wedding photographer, the absolute best way to “get your reps” is to be a second shooter for an established wedding photographer.

 If I’m being honest, and why shouldn’t I be, the gig as a second shooter or “associate photographer” at a wedding is probably the most fun any photographer can have.
 (Full disclosure - I do miss those days a bit)

-For starters, the money is pretty decent, or at least it could be.
+For starters, the money is pretty decent, or at least it can be.

 Once you get wheels under you, show you can handle the gig, and become a valuable member of the team, you should be making around $100 per hour, given the magnitude of your role and the overall photography budget of the wedding.